edisonxiang/perf/docs/proposals/perf.md

   Pods numbers per Edge Node are one of `[1, 2, 5, 10, 20]`.

+  This test case ends with all pods are in `Ready` status.

 As the result of the pod startup time, we can evaluate scalability of KubeEdge Edge Nodes.
 Measure the capacity of Edge Nodes can be supported by KubeEdge Cloud Part.
 <img src="../images/perf/perf-multi-edgenodes.png">